Members of Pivot Ministry’s First

 Preacher, liturgist, and community organizer, Kenneth is a native of Winston-Salem and an emerging voice in progressive Christianity.
 He has served as pastor of Shouse Temple CME Church in Winston-Salem and currently oversees operations and worship services at St. John CME Church under the leadership of Rev. Dr. Valerie Tate Everett.
 Kenneth is also Chief Operating Officer at the Winston-Salem Urban League, having previously served the United Way of Forsyth County with Faith-Based Community Engagement and the Place Matters Initiative.
 His work is dedicated to building relationships with faith communities, bridging the gap between sacred and secular for intentional partnerships for the building of strong communities.
 He holds both the Bachelor of Music in Vocal Performance from the University of North Carolina School of the Arts and the Master of Divinity from the Wake Forest University School of Divinity.
 At the 2016 Connectional Youth and Young Adult Conference in Memphis, Tennessee, Minister Pettigrew was elected as Chaplain of the Connectional Young Adult Ministry of the Christian Methodist Episcopal Church.
 He is the founder and principal consultant of Sanctuary Consulting, LLC—a firm dedicated to equipping faith communities and nonprofits with the tools for transformative and impactful community engagement.

-Mike serves as Church Administrator and Minister of Missional Engagement at Ardmore Baptist Church in Winston-Salem.
+Mike is a Licensed Professional Counselor serving clients through his practice, Newcastle Counseling and Development, PLLC.
 Born and raised in Winston-Salem, Mike is a 1992 graduate of UNC Chapel Hill with a Bachelor of Arts in Economics.
 After working as controller of a small publishing company in Durham, he returned to school to earn a Master of Divinity degree at Campbell University Divinity School in 2003.
 Mike returned to the publishing company to create and direct ancillary products and services and write columns and features as business editor.
 In 2005, Mike felt called to work with at-risk children and earned a Master of Counseling degree from Wake Forest University in 2007.
 He was licensed as a professional counselor in North Carolina in 2010 and served as school counselor for almost 8 years at Mineral Springs Elementary.
 He has been active in local, national, and international mission work throughout his career.
-In addition to serving at Ardmore, Mike maintains a private counseling practice, Newcastle Counseling and Development, PLLC, and is an adjunct instructor in Wake Forest’s online counseling program.
+Prior to opening his counseling practice full-time, Mike served as Church Administrator and Minister of Missional Engagement at Ardmore Baptist Church where he was instrumental in the founding and support of Pivot Ministry.
+In addition to counseling, Mike is an adjunct instructor in Wake Forest’s online counseling program

 Sherry is a retired community development specialist, former public health educator and reentry case manager and mentor.
 She has been a trainer, volunteer coordinator, and community organizer.
 She has developed and continued many relationships within community groups and organizations, particularly while employed as Weed and Seed Coordinator.
 The Weed and Seed Initiative was developed during the George Bush Sr. Administration to weed out the bad and seed in the good within underserved communities.
 Subsequently, she joined one of its partnering organizations, Faith Seeds Reentry Coalition, where she served as Program Coordinator, seeking partnerships with organizations willing to hire ex-offenders, working with ex-offenders on skills to help them become successful with writing resumes, interviewing, telephone skills, as well as finding volunteers to serve as listening circle leaders.
 Sherry worked as a Public Health Educator with the Forsyth County Health Department, providing services to the community and to the public sector regarding Diabetes, Hypertension and other chronic illnesses.
 Sherry is a graduate of North Carolina Central University in Durham, where she majored in Public Administration and minored in Criminal Justice.
 She loves spending time with family and travel, whether by car, air, or sea; and she is always planning their next adventure.
 Currently she serves on the Board of the Scholarship Committee at Providence Baptist Church, where she and husband Steve are New Members Coordinators.